-While the lithium-ion battery is currently a hot topic in the battery space, the lead-acid battery is still in high demand.
-In fact, according to a report, the global lead-acid battery market is expected to reach US$84.46 billion by 2025.
+While lithium-ion batteries are currently a hot topic, lead-acid batteries are still in high demand.
+In fact, according to one report, the global lead-acid battery market is expected to reach US$63.44 billion by 2028.

-That’s a huge increase from the market’s 2015 valuation of US$46.6 billion, and Grand View Research, the firm that authored the report, says growth will be driven by the expansion of the automotive industries in China, India, Brazil, Mexico, South Africa, Indonesia and Germany.
+That’s a huge increase from the market’s 2015 valuation of US$46.6 billion, and Vantage Market Research, the firm that authored the report, says growth is being driven by increasing demand from the automotive and telecom sectors, as well as renewable energy and energy storage applications.

 As lead-acid battery use rises, recycled lead is expected to account for a larger portion of global lead supply.
-Lead is one of the world’s most recycled metals, and in February 2018, the International Lead and Zinc Study Group issued a press release claiming that production of refined lead metal from recycled raw material accounted for 59.8 percent of global output in 2017.
+Lead is one of the world’s most recycled metals, and the International Lead and Zinc Study Group states that production of refined lead metal from recycled raw material accounted for 64.7 percent of global output in 2021.

-Lead is recycled at such a high rate in large part because it’s “straightforward and cost-effective” to recycle lead-acid batteries.
+Lead is recycled at such a high rate in large part because it’s easy and cost-effective to recycle lead-acid batteries.
 Indeed, Battery University notes that 97 percent of all lead-acid batteries in the US are recycled.

 The recycling process involves breaking exhausted batteries into pieces and immersing them in water; after that, the lead in the batteries sinks to the bottom and the plastic rises to the top.
 The lead is then melted and poured into ingot molds.
 Impurities are removed, and the lead is sent to manufacturing plants for use in new batteries.
 Battery acid can also be converted into water and treated, or can be turned into sodium sulfate, which is used in laundry detergent, and in glass and textile manufacturing.

 One way for investors to tap into rising demand is to invest in companies that both make and recycle lead-acid batteries.
-Here’s a look at four major publicly traded players in the market.
+Here’s a look at four major publicly traded players in the market listed alphabetically.

-EnerSys is a leading maker of industrial batteries for applications including motive power (batteries for lift trucks and material-handling equipment) and reserve power (for such electricity-generation facilities and data centers), as well as for aerospace and defense uses.
-The company has manufacturing and assembly facilities in 20 countries.
-It also makes chargers and other related equipment and recycles lead-acid batteries for clients around the world.
+EnerSys is a leading maker of industrial batteries for applications including motive power (batteries for lift trucks and material-handling equipment) and reserve power (for electricity-generation facilities and data centers), as well as for aerospace and defense uses.
+It has manufacturing and assembly facilities in several global locations.

-In February 2018, EnerSys reported net earnings of $36.2 million and net sales of $658.9 million, an increase of 17 percent from the previous year.
+In its latest results release, EnerSys reported net earnings of US$36.3 million and net sales of US$385.2 million for its third fiscal quarter of 2022.
+Net sales were up 14.2 percent from the previous year.

 Don’t forget to follow us @INN_Resource for real-time news updates!